 Still as valuable today as they’ve been in the past, working horses remain a vital tool for the cowboy on modern cattle operations.

-For more information on how the horse has been used in the West, visit the Dickinson Research Center.
+For more information on how the horse has been used in the West, visit the American Cowboy Gallery.